Lumine

 Exact browser storage used by the portal

-The portal uses cookies, local storage, session storage, and IndexedDB for authentication, device security, Microsoft account caching, proxy convenience, and account recovery flows.
+The portal uses an HttpOnly cookie for authentication and uses JavaScript-visible cookies, local storage, session storage, and IndexedDB only for device continuity, temporary workflow identifiers, proxy convenience, and account recovery flows.

 Cookies set by the portal